Holysweet/PlayerInventorySync/README.md

-# Player Inventory Sync
+# PlayerInventorySync 🔄

-*You know that moment when you place a block, it vanishes, and you have to open a chest just to get it back?
-This mod makes that a thing of the past.*
+You know that moment where you place a block, it vanishes,

-## What This Mod Does
+and you have to walk over to a chest to *find where it went*? 😤
+Or when you scoop a bucket of lava and suddenly… nope, bucket’s empty?

-Player Inventory Sync fixes common client/server inventory desync issues by automatically resyncing your inventory only when necessary.
+**PlayerInventorySync** fixes those annoying inventory desyncs by instantly snapping your inventory back in sync when Minecraft gets confused.

-No extra features, no nonsense — just a clean, surgical fix.
+---

-### Prevents:
+## 🚫 Prevents:
-- Blocks disappearing after placement in protected or cancelled areas.
-- Items not returning to inventory when use is denied.
+- Placing blocks that vanish into thin air 🪄✨
-- Buckets pulling from the wrong source (e.g., from a tank instead of the intended fluid block).
+- Buckets scooping from the wrong source (or not at all) 🪣🔥
+- Items teleporting to random slots or containers 📦
-- Needing to open a container to force inventory updates.
+- Having to open a chest just to fix your hotbar 🙄

+---

-## Compatibility
+## 📦 Installation
-- Works in singleplayer and multiplayer.
+- Works on both **servers** and **singleplayer**.
-- Designed to be lightweight and conflict-free.
-- No gameplay changes — purely a desync prevention fix.
+- Just drop into your `mods` folder and play.

+---

+✅ **Clean.
+Single-purpose.
+No nonsense.**

+---

-## License
+## 📜 License & Credits
-This project is licensed under the MIT License.
+- Licensed under the **MIT License**
+- Created by **Holysweet**.
+Please mention me if you share, showcase, or include this mod in a pack.